-Antique English mahogany wine waiter or bottle carrier/ bottle stand.
-Ca. 1750-1760.
+An English mahogany wine waiter or bottle carrier/ stand.
+Of superb colour and patination.

-‘Wine waiters’ are often confused with ‘wine coolers’ or ‘wine cisterns’ which are bottle containers fitted with zinc or lead liners to hold ice or cooling water which was drained by means of a brass or bronze tap.
+‘Wine waiters’ are often confused with ‘wine coolers’ or ‘wine cisterns’.
+The latter are bottle containers fitted with zinc or lead liners to hold ice or cooling water, which was drained by means of a brass or bronze tap.

-NB.
-Interestingly three fine wine waiters or wine wagons were offered at The Samuel Messer Collection of English Furniture on 5th December 1991, Christies, lots 102, 103 and 108.
+Interestingly three fine wine waiters/ wagons were offered at ‘The Samuel Messer collection of English Furniture’ on 5th December 1991, Christies, lots 102, 103 and 108.
 These were referred to at that time as ‘bottle stands’.

-Christies sold a ‘wine waiter’ @ £22,325 – lot 40 on 14th June 2001: Mahogany, possibly re-carved and with replaced angle brackets.
+Christies sold a ‘wine waiter’ £22,325 – lot 40 – on 14th June 2001: in “Mahogany, possibly re-carved and with replaced angle brackets”.